The Importance of a Daily Schedule for Kids with ADHD: Sample Routines and More

 Children with ADHD need routine.
-Reliable schedules for mornings, after school, and bedtime make a tremendous difference in setting expectations, building good habits, and improving behavior.
+Reliable schedules for mornings, after school, and bedtime make a tremendous difference in setting expectations, building good habits, and improving ADD-related behavior.
 Use these recommended templates to wrangle your family’s time.

 All parents of children with ADHD have heard the routine about routines: Kids need structure, and children with attention deficit need even more.
 The keys to getting the ADHD organization help you need: belief in the power of family routines and a long-term commitment to them.

-You’ve heard it before: Set up a morning routine for children with ADHD to get out the door on time.
+You’ve heard it before: Set up a morning routine for kids with ADHD to get out the door on time.
 Make sure homework happens at the same time and in the same setting daily.
 Do something fun to unwind before a regular bedtime.

 On paper, this seems pretty basic.
 But when you’re raising a child with real attention difficulties in the real world, setting and maintaining such routines can seem downright hopeless.
 Yet there is hope — even happiness — in sight.